IllinoisLegalAidOnline/website-docs/docs/source/cms_legal_content_qa.rst

 .. image:: ../assets/qa_block.png

 * Add a question title.
 Titles should have a question mark at the end and should not be numbered.
 Any numbering will be added in the front-end interface, depending on the delivery channel.
 * Add the answer.

-Answers should only use Headings 4 and below.
+  * Answers should only use Headings 4 and below.
 Heading 3 is reserved for the question title.
+  * When writing the answer, it should be written so that it "stands alone," so that if a single question/answer is delivered to a user, the answer still makes sense without all of the other questions.
+  * Acronyms used should be explained in each question/answer every time.

 * The anchor link will populate automatically when the content is created.

 .. note:: if the title changes, currently the anchor link will also change.
 We have a ticket in the backlog to prevent the anchor link from changing once initially created to avoid breaking anchor tag links.